The Devil's Star: Synopsis

 Hole arranges a meeting at the residence hall.
 Using the CCTV cameras as a bargaining chip, Hole tries to convince Waaler that his position is hopeless.
 More and more outrageous stories are proposed by Waaler to explain how he intends to cover up what has happened, and when it becomes clear that Waaler will kill all three witnesses in the lift of the building, Hole enacts an escape plan and manages to overpower Waaler and rescue Sven and Oleg, with Waaler ultimately being killed in the ensuing scuffle.
 Having exposed Waaler and solved the case, Hole's termination of employment is rescinded and he returns to the force.

 Adaptation

-Netflix will adapt The Devil's Star as a series, with Øystein Karlsen directing, and Nesbø writing the script.
-The series, entitled Jo Nesbø's Detective Hole will star Tobias Santelmann as Harry Hole, Joel Kinnaman as Tom Waaler and Pia Tjelta as Rakel Fauke.
+Netflix adapted The Devil's Star as a series, with Øystein Karlsen directing, and Nesbø writing the script.
+The series, entitled Jo Nesbø's Detective Hole stars Tobias Santelmann as Harry Hole, Joel Kinnaman as Tom Waaler and Pia Tjelta as Rakel Fauke premiered in March 2026.